fillefrans/pi/README.md

 * iOs >= 5.1
 * Android >= 4.0 (Except native browser)
 * IE 10 on Windows 7/Windows Phone 8
+* In effect, any modern browser with WebSocket support

 ###Not supported
 * Opera Mini
-* Android native browser has no session support, and no Web Worker.
+* Android native browser has no WebSocket, and no Web Worker.

 ####Client Libraries